kumulustech/kube-db-perf/README.md

 mongo_db_create.sh {0-11}
   This script will take a single parameter (the database replica set) and create the three pods and services from the .tmpl files (defined above).

+get_data.sh
+  Will extract the 99th and 95th percentile read/write data and the OPS data in a csv format.

+drop_db.sh
+  A helper script that will drop the database from all of the monogo dbs.
+Doesn't clean up the files but allows for ovewriting.

 YCSB extensions:
 workload-mongo-perf-load